max-zzzz/Scam-Website-Finder/README.md

 (You may want to use a VPN, especially if you're not located in the US)

 I hope you like it!
-Please let me know if it helped you :)
+Please let me know if it helped you and if you have any feedback :)

 Preview: ![image](https://user-images.githubusercontent.com/131541159/233792685-f629c161-e25a-4e60-8dc3-ac4eda9d932f.png)